How AI is Driving a Utilities Growth Surge

 In 2024, we presented the thesis that the utilities space offered an opportunity play after a stretch of underperformance in 2022 and 2023.

-Earlier in 2024, we’d discussed why an easing rate environment was a potential positive for global utilities.
+Previously, we’d discussed why an easing rate environment was a potential positive for global utilities.
 The Fed has aimed to stick a soft landing by execution monetary easing going forward.
-Indeed, it looks to have succeeded in its goal as it approaches its key inflation target of 2% and it has avoided triggering an economic slowdown.
-Central banks are still navigating through a difficult period and a hard landing is not out of the question.
+Long bond yields were little changed, but remain closer to the 5% mark, and did not act as any headwind.
+Ultimately, it appears the Fed has avoided triggering a broader economic slowdown.
+Central banks are still navigating through a difficult period as trade uncertainty and the impact of tariffs weighs on the global economy.

 Historically, Utilities have proven resilient in steeper market sell offs.
 However, negative returns in absolute terms are unlikely to be avoided.
 A covered call writing strategy can add cushion to that potential volatility.